MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 For Bollinger Bands, the following three lines are stored in separate buffers.

-By specifying this buffer number when calling CopyBuffer, an EA can retrieve any desired band value.
+By specifying this buffer number when calling CopyBuffer, the EA can retrieve any band value.

 3.1 Basic Syntax of CopyBuffer